Da Vinci - Coverage Requirements Discovery

 • Specific guidance.

-This implementation guide defines a FHIR based API that providers can use to discover, in real time, specific payer requirements that may affect whether services or devices provided to a patient are covered by their responsible payer.
+This implementation guide defines a FHIR API that providers can call to discover - in real time - specific payer requirements that may affect whether services or devices provided to a patient are covered by their health plan.
 The Coverage Requirement Discovery may be based on:

 • Plan member identification (PHI) and, potentially, clinical information needed to determine requirements.